skiletro/Unity-CAVE-SDK/README.md

-**This package is work in progress and everything is subject to change.**

 <br/>

 ## Overview
-This package is provides functionality within [Unity](https://unity.com/) for a [CAVE (Cave automatic virtual environment)](https://en.wikipedia.org/wiki/Cave_automatic_virtual_environment) space with appropriate camera projection and interaction abilities.
-This project is specifically configured for the MMU Brooks CAVE (BR0.89), a 5m by 5m floorspace with ~2.8125m high walls, running on three walls and the floor.
+This package provides easy to use functionality within [Unity](https://unity.com/) for customaisable [CAVE (Cave automatic virtual environment)](https://en.wikipedia.org/wiki/Cave_automatic_virtual_environment) space configurations, with appropriate camera projection, interaction abilities and extension features such as incorporating Microsoft Kinect.

+This project is specifically configured for the [Manchester Metropolitan University](https://www.mmu.ac.uk/) Brooks Building CAVE (BR0.89), a 5m by 5m floorspace with ~2.8125m high walls, running on three walls and the floor.

 <br/>